bodrick/awesome/TOPICS.md

 *   [iawia002/lux](https://github.com/iawia002/lux) - 👾 Fast and simple video download library and CLI tool written in Go
 *   [ParticleCore/Iridium](https://github.com/ParticleCore/Iridium) - Iridium is an extension built to improve your experience with the new YouTube Material layout
 *   [sampotts/plyr](https://github.com/sampotts/plyr) - A simple HTML5, YouTube and Vimeo player
+*   [YePpHa/YouTubeCenter](https://github.com/YePpHa/YouTubeCenter) - YouTube Center is a userscript designed to expand the functionality of YouTube.
+It includes the ability to download the video you're watching, auto selecting your preferred video quality and much more.

 ## remix-run